Last modification

 • Internal fluctuations of the climate system

-Recurrent changes in the earth's orbit can occur in regular, very large intervals of several tens of thousands of years, and high correlations with the climatic changes on earth have been documented here.
-The activity and thus the radiation of the sun arriving on earth also vary.
-The conditions on the continents has a direct impact on air and sea circulation and thus on the global climate.
-Volcanic eruptions emit large amounts of CO2, probably the best-known greenhouse gas, but also aerosols, volcanic ash and airborne particles, resulting in a temporary cooling of the climate over one to two years.
+Recurring changes in the Earth's orbit can be detected at regular, very large intervals of several tens of thousands of years, whereby high correlations with climatic changes on Earth have been documented.
+The activity and thus the radiation from the sun reaching the earth also vary.
+The position of the continents has a direct effect on air and ocean circulation and thus on the global climate.
+Volcanic eruptions emit large quantities of CO2, probably the best-known greenhouse gas, but also aerosols, volcanic ash and dust particles, which ultimately result in a temporary cooling of the climate over one to two years.

 You can find further exciting information on the subject of climate change and climate protection in our climate booklet